Jeff Reinert was reelected with 82% of the vote.

 In 2017, residents of Lino Lakes will elect a mayor to serve a two-year term.
 Jeff Reinert is running unopposed.
+To watch a candidate spotlight interview with Jeff Reinert click here.

 About: I moved to Lino Lakes 42 years ago when I was a freshman at Centennial High School and Lino Lakes only had 4,500 residents.
 Over the years I got to know Lino Lakes and its residents.
 I have watched and participated in the growth of our city for 18 years.